prakasharyaman/Schoolie/README.md

 This project is a starting point for a Fl![simple](https://user-images.githubusercontent.com/63445447/145444248-63938d06-5e20-488f-b220-77b5de85ab67.png) utter application.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if this is your first Flutter project best of luck :

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)